mrkhan02/Vaccine-Slot-Tracker/README.md

 # Vaccine-Slot-Tracker
 ## ABOUT THE PROJECT
-* This project aims to alert the users about the availability of Vaccine accessibility in their area
+* This project aims to alert the users about the availability of Vaccine in their area

 * Users can enter their demographic information along with contact details on the website interface and will be notified once any vaccine is available on the government website for their area.